AlwaysBCoding/dbc/notes.md

 - Given the beat of a song, what year can we predict the song was recorded in? ( This is numeric since there is meaning for 2010.5 )

+Set of tools to help find patterns in data and make predictions, which can be applied in different ways. ( Statistical Modeling, Naive Bayes, K-nearest neighbors, K-means )

 We can extract data from sources we never realized had data ( such as the audio rhythm of a song, and increasingly natural language and unstrutcutred text )

 Since these predictions can be made with code, they can be handled by an application without human interpretation.
 For example a system can automatically recommend products etc...